 "I'm fond of this fellow," said the Buddha to himself.

 The Buddha witnessed pews full of men and women.
 The men were wearing shawls and strange little hats on the crowns of their heads.
 The hats were as small as dhosas.
-The men and women were singing in a strange language, singing songs of a melody unknown to the Buddha.
+The men and women were singing in a strange language, songs in a melody unknown to the Buddha.

 "What are they doing?" asked the Lord Buddha to the deva, "What language is this?"